GuanceCloud/guance-docs/docs/en/billing/cost-center/account-wallet/yearly-package/index.md

 ### Notes

 - Once the limited Capacity of the package package is exceeded, the excess part can be purchased as a traffic package or settled according to the "pay-as-you-go" method based on the **unit price of the default data storage strategy**.
-- According to the default policy, the data storage policy related to gradient Billing Item in the package is log data (14 days), application Trace (7 days) and user access PV (7 days).
+- According to the default policy, the Data Storage Strategy related to gradient Billing Item in the package is log data (14 days), application Trace (7 days) and user access PV (7 days).
 - If the data storage strategy of gradient Billing Item involved in the package is not in accordance with the default strategy, such as log data (30 days or 60 days), application of Trace (14 days) and user access to PV (14 days), then when observing the bill issued by the cloud billing platform, it is necessary to make corresponding conplan according to the usage reported by the workspace and the data storage strategy.
 The conplan strategy is as follows:
    - Log data conplan factor: default 14-day, 30-day usage * 2, 60-day usage * 3
    - Application Performance Trace Conplan Factor: Default 7 Days, 14 Days Usage * 2